awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Tuning.concepts.md

 ### Thread pool<a name="AuroraMySQL.Managing.Tuning.concepts.processes.pool"></a>

 The *thread pool* consists of a number of thread groups\.
 Each group manages a set of client connections\.
 When a client connects to the database, the thread pool assigns the connections to thread groups in round\-robin fashion\.
 The thread pool separates connections and threads\.
 There is no fixed relationship between connections and the threads that run statements received from those connections\.

-## Aurora MySQL doublewrite files<a name="AuroraMySQL.Managing.Tuning.concepts.files"></a>

-Aurora MySQL writes pages from the buffer cache to the doublewrite buffer\.
-The *doublewrite buffer* is a staging area where the database stores pages before writing them to the data files\.
-MySQL writes data to the doublewrite buffer in a large sequential chunk\.

-By default, Aurora MySQL creates two doublewrite files for each buffer pool instance: a flush list doublewrite file and an LRU list doublewrite file\.
-Doublewrite file names have the following format: `#ib_page_size_file_number.dblwr`\.